barbazul/1kfa/mod_guide_gm.md

 ### Monsters can be fought

-Monsters can be defeated in combat, and work like regular foes, except that they can have more than 10 stamina points and they have special attacks.
+Monsters can be defeated in combat, and work like regular foes, except that they can have more than 10 stamina points and they have special attacks and special immunities.
 See the [Combat](#creating-a-combat-encounter) chapter for how to spend *Shadow points* to determine its combat stats.

-You get to choose the special attacks of your monsters.
+You get to choose the special attacks and immunities of your monsters.
 Simplicity and staying on-theme are the way to go here.
 If your monster is inspired by an animal, ask yourself how that animal would attack in a unique way.
 If the monster embodies a specific fear, what attack would induce the maximum amount of that kind of fear?

-It is recommended to telegraph the special attacks somehow.
+It is recommended to telegraph the special attacks and immunities somehow.
 Let the players know what kind of threat they're dealing with and the stakes of their decision to fight this creature.

 ### Making monsters